-7.2 Stanton Bridge Primary School works within the Coventry Safeguarding Children Partnership's 'Right Help.
-Right Time' framework, available on the CSCP website.
+8.2 Stanton Bridge Primary School works within the Coventry Safeguarding Children Partnership's Right Help, Right Time framework, available on the CSCP website.

-8 Staff training
+9 Staff training

-8. In order for staff to be able to understand and discharge their safeguarding and child protection duties, has committed to training staff throughout the academic year.
-All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
+9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Stanton Bridge Primary School has committed to training staff throughout the academic year.
+All staff members will be made aware of Stanton Bridge Primary School's safeguarding processes and structures and will receive training on these as part of their induction.
 As part of this training and their annual refresher, they will also receive;

-- The 'Safequarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part I and Annex A of Keeping Children Safe in Education (September 2019) - School procedures for Children Missing Education - The school Behaviour Policy
+- This 'Safequarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part I and Annex A of Keeping Children Safe in Education (September 2020) - School procedures for Children Missing Education - The school Behaviour Policy

-8.2 Staff at Stanton Bridge Primary School will take part in;
+9.2 Staff at Stanton Bridge Primary School will;

 - DSL briefing (also attended by safeguarding governor).

-- Safeguarding training for all staff (inset day).
+- Safequarding training for all staff (inset day).

-- Mental Health training.
+- Mental Health training (external and internal)

 - Peer on peer abuse (online).

-- Updates vie emails and school's briefings
+- Updates vie emails and school's briefings.

-- Governor safequarding training.
+- Governor safequarding training (just for governors).

-- Volunteer safequarding induction.
+- Volunteer sa fequarding induction.

-- New staff safequarding induction.
+- New staff safeguarding induction.

 - Forced Marriages (online).

 - FGM (online).

 - Prevent (Balbir- Prevent Coordinator LA).

-- Primary Police Partnership-inter agency.
+- Primary Police Partnership- inter agency.

 - Early Help meetings.

 - Local Authority DSL training.

 - Right time right help training for mentor

-- 8.3 Stanton Bridge Primary School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and 'sexting'.
+9.3 Stanton Bridge Primary School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+These can include drug taking, alcohol abuse, truanting and 'sexting'5.
 Staff will be training in these areas in order to be able to further recognise if a child is at risk of harm.

-9 Safer Recruitment
+10 Safer Recruitment